How to Unsubscribe From Emails Within Minutes With DoNotPay

 DoNotPay Can Help You Take Care of Many Day-to-day Nuisances

 DoNotPay can help with more than just inbox decluttering.
 The app provides resources that will make it easier to take care of day-to-day tasks, from bill-paying to DMV appointments.
-You can find the app on your web browser and in the iOS app store.
+You can find the app on your web browser.

 Take a look at this list of features that DoNotPay offers to its users.

 - Dealing with bills you are unable to pay

 - Helping you free yourself from spam mail forever